DW01/traktor-docs/engine/physics.md

 # Physics System - Bringing Your World to Life

 Physics is what makes your game world feel real.
-When a player kicks a ball and it bounces off a wall, when a character jumps and gravity pulls them back down, when a car slides around a corner—that's all physics at work.
+When a player kicks a ball and it bounces off a wall, when a character jumps and gravity pulls them back down, when a car slides around a corner.
+That's all physics at work.
 Without it, your game would feel like objects floating in a void, passing through each other like ghosts.

 Think of physics as the invisible set of natural laws that govern your virtual world.
 In the real world, we have gravity, friction, momentum, and collisions.
 Physics engines simulate these forces in your game, making everything behave the way players expect.
 Drop something?
 It falls.
 Push something?
 It moves.
 Crash into a wall?
 You stop (hopefully before taking damage).

 Traktor gives you two powerful physics engines to choose from: **Jolt Physics** (modern and blazingly fast) and **Bullet Physics** (mature and battle-tested).
-Both provide everything you need to create convincing physical simulations—from simple falling objects to complex vehicle dynamics and character movement.
+Both provide everything you need to create convincing physical simulations.
+From simple falling objects to complex vehicle dynamics and character movement.

 ![TODO: Screenshot showing physics simulation with rigid bodies, constraints, and collision shapes visualized in the editor]